-One thing to note is that the printed image will never look identical to the image you see on your monitor or mobile device screen because display screens use an RGB color space.
-It has a much wider range of colors than the CMYK color space printers use, meaning that printed colors can never be reproduced perfectly from a digital image from an RGB model.
-Blues are especially difficult to print accurately since none of the dye combinations in CMYK can reproduce the color the way it shows up on a monitor.
-This may be an issue when you need to print a really deep blue color for a logo or a photo of the sky and ocean.
+One thing to note is that the printed image will never look identical to the image you see on your monitor or mobile device screen.
+This is because displays use an RGB color space, which has a much wider range of colors than the CMYK color space printers use.
+In other words, printed colors can never be reproduced perfectly from a digital image.
+Blues are especially difficult to print accurately since none of the dye combinations in CMYK can reproduce the color the way it shows up on a monitor, which can be an issue when printing a really deep blue color for a logo, or a photo of the sky and ocean.
 That said, it is possible to get colors that look close enough to the original to look good.

 How well your printer can reproduce colors affects how good your color document looks.
 Color accuracy matters when you're printing a photo, a logo, or any kind of content in color.
-While you may not always need printed colors to look exactly like their digital counterpart, they do need to be accurate enough that pinks don't look red and yellows don't look orange.
+While you may not always need a printed color to look exactly like its digital counterpart, colors do need to be accurate enough that pinks don't look red and yellows don't look orange.
 Otherwise, your graphs may be confusing if some of the colors look the same, and your photos may look bad if the colors are too saturated, flat, or completely the wrong tone.